Despite my reference at one point that certain authors would have done well

 Yes, it’s really that bad.

-Alas, this admission occurs at the same time
+The admission of inadequacy occurs at the same time

 as possibly the most impressive work of fiction in the Dune universe: